liquiidio/UnityPluginSuiteGitbook/docs/page-md_README.md

 Usage

 ### Configuration
-Configuration In order to interact with eos blockchain you need to create a new instance of the **Eos** class with a **EosConfigurator**.
+ConfigurationIn order to interact with eos blockchain you need to create a new instance of the **Eos** class with a **EosConfigurator**.

 Example: